Sunway Logo

 • Two lower beds convertible to one queen size bed

-• Spacious and comfortable sitting area
+• Spacious and comfortable seating area

 • Flat-screen television in sitting area